 Difference between ROLAP, MOLAP and HOLAP

-3 types of OLAP engines: Relational OLAP (ROLAP), Multidimensional OLAP (MOLAP), Hybrid OLAP (HOLAP)
+Learn about the 3 types of OLAP engines: Relational OLAP, Multidimensional OLAP and Hybrid OLAP

 Online Analytical Processing (OLAP) was introduced a couple of decades ago.
-Computation power was limited and business scaling was difficult without hardware component replacements
+Computation power was limited and business scaling was difficult without hardware replacements.

-However, the introduction of OLAP was groundbreaking in the Business Intelligence industry.
-Users were able to perform multidimensional analysis on large volumes of data.
+However, introducing OLAP was groundbreaking in the Business Intelligence industry.
+Users could perform multidimensional analysis on large volumes of data.

-This helps to quicken report running and enabled business users to run ad hoc queries, slice and dice data, drill down and mine data for uncovering patterns, and better analyse the data sets.
+This helped quicken report running and enabled business users to run ad hoc queries, slice and dice data, drill down and mine data for uncovering patterns, and better analyse the data sets.

 There are three types of OLAP engines: Relational OLAP (ROLAP), Multi-dimensional OLAP (MOLAP), and Hybrid OLAP (HOLAP).